SCIENCE + TECHNOLOGY

 Perhaps you’d like to take it a step further… Amazon offers what they call a “flash briefing,” giving you a quick update from the news sources of your choice.
 To make sure you’re getting the latest from KSL, download the Amazon Alexa companion app for your iPhone or Android device.
 Once downloaded, launch the app and click on “settings.”
 From there, click on “Flash Briefing” and search “KSL.”
-You’ll see options for the latest KSL Newsradio news, traffic, weather and more!
+You’ll see options for the latest KSL NewsRadio news, traffic, weather, and more.
 Once you’ve selected KSL as your news source(s), access it anytime by saying “Alexa, what’s my flash briefing?”

 It doesn’t stop there!
-You can even listen to many of KSL Newsradio’s podcasts simply by asking for them!
-Try “Alexa, listen to FBI Confidential podcast” and see what happens!
-By saying “Alexa, play Jeff Caplan’s My Minute of News Podcast,” your dot will launch the latest episode of the fan favorite segment!
+In the Alexa app, you can set up a “routine” and have your Echo wake you up to the news each morning.
+Or you can even listen to many of KSL NewsRadio’s podcasts simply by asking for them!
+Try “Alexa, listen to Cold Podcast” and see what happens!
+By saying “Alexa, play Jeff Caplan’s My Minute of News Podcast,” your echo will launch the latest episode of this fan-favorite segment!

 We want to hear from you.